 Daily classes take place at ICADS’ headquarters, located in Curridabat, a neighborhood on the edge of the capital, San Jose, and near the university area of San Pedro.
 There are a variety of shops, restaurants and services nearby.

 San Jose itself is only a 10-minute bus ride away, and is a bustling cosmopolitan city filled with cultural events, an exciting nightlife, and plenty of historical landmarks and museums to explore.

 Costa Rica is a beautiful country blessed with countless natural wonders, a tropical array of flora and fauna, and gracious and warm people to meet along the way.
-Any location in Costa Rica is easily accessible by bus from San Jose, and many students choose to explore what the country has to offer during their free weekends.
+Any location in Costa Rica is easily accessible by bus from San Jose.
+Many students choose to explore what the country has to offer during their free weekends.

-All students in our semester programs spend one week in Nicaragua, comparing and contrasting their experiences in Costa Rica and hearing different Latin American perspectives on justice and sustainable development.
-Internship students also have the possibility to do their internship in the picturesque Nicaraguan city of Matagalpa, located in the northern coffee growing reagion.
+All students in our semester programs spend one week in Nicaragua or Panama, comparing and contrasting their experiences in Costa Rica and hearing different Latin American perspectives on justice and sustainable development.

 Upon arrival, students are placed with Costa Rican families.
 As an integral part of the program, this home-stay experience facilitates language learning and active participation in the culture and society of Costa Rica.

 ICADS host families have many years of experience hosting students, and they are ready to adopt you into Tico life!
 By being open to them and life at your Tica home, you will gain immeasurable insight into the Costa Rican reality.